mraediaz/Knapsack/README.md

 Both 0/1 Knapsack and Fractional Knapsack illustrate the optimal-substructure prop- erty required for both greedy algorithms and dynamic programming.
 In this project, we will be focusing solely on the take-it-or-leave-it version of the problem.
-We will implement and compare three dierent solutions: greedy, dynamic, and by brute force.
+We will implement and compare three different solutions: greedy, dynamic, and by brute force.
 The goal of this report is to address two major issues: how close does each strategy come to the optimal solution, and how do the three strategies compare in terms of execution time.